Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <p/>

 After getting to the last Hang Men on top of the tree, talk to the Hanging Tree.

+A little funny thing to try: when you're at the top of tree to save the last Hangman, instead of dropping to the left, try dropping down-left, in the direction away from the spiral.
+Dropping in this direction will make you fall into the Golden Pumpkin that's down there.
+It's not easy to get it but it does save some time.

 </details>

 ***

 <details><summary>Chapter 4 - The Grave Danger</summary>

-Just like Chapter 3, go straight to the tombstones and close the purple smoke coming out of them.
+Go straight to the tombstones around the graveyard and close them up.

 Here's another map to give an idea of where they are.

 <p align="center">
 <img src="https://github.com/RetroAchievements/guides/assets/133049176/7dfaa7f8-4c38-4143-8a4b-c1785d2bc9d5" width="600" height="450">